cs701-accessmidd/access-midd/access-midd/backend/README.md

 # Server info

-To start the server: `node index.js`
+To start the server: `node index.js` or `node .` from backend directory

 Express tutorial used to set up server: https://expressjs.com/en/starter/hello-world.html